I will bless the Lord at all times. His praise shall continually be in my mouth. Psalm 34:1

 1 “Bezalel and Oholiab shall work with everyone who has wisdom in his craft, in whom the Lord has put wisdom and understanding to know how to do all the work for the service of the sanctuary, according to all that the Lord has commanded.”

-3 They received from Moses all the offering which the Israelites had brought for the work of the service of the sanctuary, with which to make it.
+3 They received from Moses, all of the offering which the Israelites had brought for the work of the service of the sanctuary, with which to make it.
 They kept bringing freewill offerings to him every morning.

 4 All the wise men, who performed all the work of the sanctuary, each came from the work which he was doing.
 5 They spoke to Moses, saying, “The people have brought much more than enough for the service of the work which the Lord commanded to make.”